Evidence of an Emergent "Self" in Continual Robot Learning: Results

 \subsection{Self emergence and persistence across layers and cycles}

-Having identified a self-like subnetwork in individual continual-learning comparisons, we tested whether this structure is sustained across training, how it emerges over training cycles, where in the network it is most clearly expressed, and whether it reflects continual multi-behavior learning rather than a generic byproduct of optimization.
-We then examined these questions in Figure ~\ref{fig:cluster-evolution} by tracking both subnetwork persistence and size across training cycles while comparing continual learning against a walk-only control.
+Having identified and functionally validated a self-like subnetwork, we tested whether this structure is sustained across training, how it emerges over training cycles, where in the network it is most clearly expressed, and whether it reflects continual multi-behavior learning rather than a generic byproduct of optimization.
+Figure~\ref{fig:cluster-evolution} tracks both subnetwork persistence and size across training cycles while comparing continual-learning against a walk-only control.